marina601/easy-cocktail-recipes/TESTING.md

 - However, when pressing on the Martin divs only his information will be displayed as desired.
 - Clicking on Olivia's div again after closing Martin's div only Olivia div is displayed.
 - This issue occured only on the desktop and tablet devices, fix the error with if else statement in JavaScript file.
+- Also, wanted to have only one function which would hold two parameters (image and title), however when testing the side, the when clicking on the image the div would not expand and I had to use two separate function to achieve desired result.

 ### Contact Page:

 - Initially, the form has was not resetting on submit, therefore had to add reset functionality in the js file.
 - I ensured all the input fields were field in using HTML5 required attribute.
+- I have also implemented a timedelay funcnction for submit button which is temporarily disabled once the form is submited, to prevent the user from submiting the information again until the form is reset.

 ### 404 Page: